tazama-lf/docs/Guides/keycloak-operator.md

 The auth-service container runs independently and is configured via the `.env` file shown above.
 Other Tazama services then call the auth-service endpoint (typically `http://auth-service:3020`) to validate tokens and check permissions.

 ---

-### User Management Best Practices

-When managing users in a multi-tenant Tazama environment, follow these guidelines:

-**For Tenant Users:**
-1. Always create users within the appropriate tenant group first
-2. Verify the tenant group has the correct TENANT_ID attribute configured
-3. Test that the user receives the correct tenant_id claim in their JWT token
-4. Ensure the user can only access data from their assigned tenant

-**For Operator Users:**
-1. Create users in the general tazama-tms group for system-wide access
-2. Grant minimal necessary permissions following the principle of least privilege
-3. Consider creating sub-groups for different operator roles (e.g., read-only operators, full administrators)
-4. Document operator access for audit purposes

-**Security Considerations:**
-- Regular audit of user group memberships
-- Periodic review of tenant group TENANT_ID attributes
-- Monitor for users accidentally assigned to multiple tenant groups
-- Implement strong password policies and MFA where possible